 Role-Based Access Control (RBAC) is a common approach to designing a comprehensive privileges matrix.
 RBAC ties access permissions to roles, and users are assigned one or more roles based on their responsibilities within the system.
 This approach simplifies access management by reducing the number of individual access controls that need to be managed.

 To implement RBAC, it is important to define roles within the system and determine the corresponding access permissions for each role.
-For example, you may define roles such as “administrator,” “manager,” and “user,” and assign appropriate access permissions to each role.
+For example, you may define roles such as “administrator,” “manager,” and “user” and assign appropriate access permissions to each role.

-Once the roles and access permissions have been defined, users can then be assigned one or more roles based on their responsibilities within the system.
+Once the roles and access permissions have been defined, users can be assigned one or more roles based on their responsibilities within the system.
 This approach simplifies access management and reduces the risk of unauthorized access.

 Authentication and Authorization: